Child Nutrition News and Information

 Focus on Texas:

 Texas has a wide range of terrain and climate which makes it ideal for many agricultural products to be grown right here.
-This school year, your monthly menu will focus on a Texas grown product.
-Each month we will choose an item to learn more about and that item will also be featured on the menu that month.
-Be sure to try menu items which are TEXAS GROWN!
+Your monthly menus will focus on Texas products.

-Spinach is thought to have originated in ancient Persia in today’s Iran.
+Spinach is a Texas grown product which is thought to have originated in ancient Persia in today’s Iran.
 It made its way to China in the 7th century.
-Spinach was recorded in Europe as early as the mid-13th century and colonists brought spinach seed with them to the New World.
+Mentions of spinach in writing was recorded in Europe as early as the mid-13th century and colonists brought spinach seed with them to the New World.

 Texas is number three in the United States in spinach production and provides about 30% of all spinach in the United States.
 Spinach is grown in several regions in Texas including the Winter Garden region (Southwest of San Antonio), the Lower Rio Grande Valley (McAllen-Harlingen) and the Pan Handle (Lubbock).
 Spinach is a very hardy crop and thrives in cool, moist conditions.
 Although spinach is readily available through-out the year, its primary growing season is March through May and September through October.

 Spinach is a "super-food" with nearly twice as much protein, calcium, iron, potassium, Vitamin A, Vitamin B and B2, niacin and Vitamin C as most other leafy greens.
 Spinach is also very high in Vitamin K which is important for bone health.
 Calorie for calorie, leafy green vegetables like spinach provide more nutrients than many other foods.